OpenEPT/Firmware/README.md

 ---
 # Documentation

-For detailed developer instructions and additional materials, please see the [Developer Guide](https://www.openept.net/pages/materials).
+For detailed developer instructions and additional materials, please see the Documentation->Software under [Materials](https://www.openept.net/pages/materials) on the offical project website.

 ---
 # Acknowledgments